 Course Requirements Checklist

-The candidate will complete 7 Discussion Board Forums throughout this course.
+The candidate will complete 7 Discussions throughout this course.
 The thread must be at least 350 words.
 The candidate must also post 2 replies of at least 200 words each.
 This component is a requirement and demonstrates course-related knowledge, skills and abilities.
-Meets Learning Outcomes A-G
+(CLO: A–G)

 Case Studies (2)

 The candidate will design a virtual observation cycle.
 The candidate will demonstrate how he/she would handle a pre-conference, observe a practicing teacher, and then develop a post-conference script based on research based best-practices.
-This assignment will be submitted in Blackboard.
-(MLO: A, B, C, D, E, F, G)
+This assignment will be submitted in Canvas.
+(CLO: A, B, C, D, E, F, G)